 diet and Home Care

 The health of your mouth is directly correlated to your home care and diet.
-Periodontal disease and tooth decay are both caused by different types of bacteria.
+Periodontal disease and tooth decay are both caused by bacteria in your mouth.
 By managing sugar in your diet along with daily brushing, flossing, and oral irrigating with a water flosser–you can help prevent periodontal disease and tooth decay by reducing bacteria in your mouth.

 Soda/drinks, mints, cough drops, and hard candies all contain carbonic, phosphoric, malic, citric, and/or tartaric acids and therefore have an acidic pH.
 Enamel is the hardest substance in the body but it is susceptible to breakdown from acids found in soda/drinks, mints, cough drops, and hard candies.
 The more acidic the item (the lower its pH), the more rapid the enamel destruction.

 Now, we understand that you will have a soda drink or a piece of hard candy every so often.
 Our concern is the length of time you are exposed to the acid in the product.
 Drinking a can of soda in 10 minutes has much fewer effects than sipping on it all day long.
 The same concept exists with mints and hard candies.
 We have found that people who talk a lot as a part of their job, people who just quit smoking, or people who feel their mouth is “dry” turn to mints and hard candies to get them through.
 If you are going to eat the candy or mint, make sure it is sugar-free and/or contains xylitol.
 If it is not sugar-free, be sure to eat it quickly and avoid tucking it into your cheek and allowing it to slowly dissolve.
 We recommend rinsing with water or brushing, if possible, after drinking carbonated beverages or consuming hard candy.